chrismedrela/docs-guide/docs/understandreader.md

 Understand Reader
 =================

-This page is about process of creating documentation, from the view of a writer.
+This page is about the first step for writer, that is asking themself some questions.

 Ask yourself the following questions: